Get insider access

 3. Best Robot Vacuum Under $300

-If you're looking for a robot vacuum for just under $300, the Wyze Robot Vacuum is an excellent choice.
-It's pricier than most other robot vacuums on this list, but that's mostly reflective of its added advantages.
-Like the Neato D8, it has a LIDAR mapping sensor, allowing for quick and precise room mapping, even in the dark.
-It pulls ahead of the Neato for maneuverability, as it does a better job of making its way around obstacles like tables or chairs.
-It also has a much longer max battery life of over two hours, though it takes longer to recharge.
+The Wyze Robot Vacuum is an excellent choice if you're looking to increase your budget.
+It may be pricier than the other robot vacuums on this list, but it has some notable advantages.
+Like the Shark Matrix Robot, it has a LIDAR mapping sensor, allowing for quick and precise room mapping, even in the dark.
+It does a considerably better job than the latter when making its way around obstacles like tables or chairs.
+It also has a long max battery life of over two hours, though recharging takes quite a while.
 You can use its companion app to set up virtual boundary lines and schedule cleaning sessions for specific rooms using the coverage map.

 It delivers exceptional performance on bare floors and easily clears away pet hair on most surfaces.
 Unfortunately, its dirt compartment is also tiny and needs regular emptying, and it isn't compatible with a self-emptying dock.
-One feature it's missing compared to the cheaper Neato D8 is the latter's automatic suction power adjustment feature, so you'll need to adjust this setting manually on some surfaces.
-It won't be too big a concern if you live in a home with mostly bare floors.
+One feature it's missing compared to some pricier models is an automatic suction power adjustment feature, so you'll need to adjust that manually on some surfaces.
+However, it won't be too big a concern if you mostly have bare floors.

 See our review